 Are you the one who has had enough of the hospitality industry and is looking at a career outside the hospitality industry?

 The below tips for changing career hold true for any other industry per se.

-Well, then you are at the right place as this article provides you useful tips for changing career, especially for the hospitality professionals.
+Well, then you are in the right place as this article provides you with useful tips for changing career, especially for the hospitality professionals.